 |

-The fourth brooch again incorporated a section of etched,
+The fourth brooch, again incorporated a section of etched, anodised,

 I set it with two long rectangular Brazilian Tourmaline gems.